Johnsonajibi/Ransomeware_protection/TPM_PROOF_GUIDE.md

 ### Without TPM (No Admin):
 ```
-⚠️ TPM requires admin privileges - run as administrator
+[WARNING] TPM requires admin privileges - run as administrator

 ============================================================
-⚠️ TPM NOT IN USE
+[WARNING] TPM NOT IN USE
 ============================================================
   Running in software fallback mode
   To enable TPM: Run as Administrator